 - Certain types of exercise.
 Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballet dancing and aerobic dance — can contribute to the onset of plantar fasciitis.

 - Foot mechanics.
-Flat feet, a high arch or even an abnormal pattern of walking can affect the way weight is distributed when you’re standing and can put added stress on the plantar fascia.
+Flat feet, tight achilles tendon, high-arched feet, or even an abnormal pattern of walking can affect the way weight is distributed when you’re standing and can put added stress on the plantar fascia.

 - Obesity.
 Excess pounds put extra stress on your plantar fascia.